 - Sun Diver Facebook fans near and far will have 24hrs to vote by liking the pics of their favorite costumes

-- 1st, 2nd and 3rd place winners, based upon # of likes, will be announced via Facebook on Halloween Day, Sunday, October 31
+- 1st and 2nd place winners, based upon # of likes, will be announced via Facebook on Halloween Day, Monday, October 31

 What You’ll Win

 - First place – $100 Gift Card to ScubaPro